Helpful Tips for Going Back to Work After a Baby

 Even if you LOVE your job, the first day back to work can be really tough.

 When would I pump?
 Where would I pump?
+How would I cover myself while pumping?
 What did I need to do for my baby before leaving in the morning?
 How soon could I get out of work and to the sitters?

 It was hard.
 And although I loved my job, I loved my baby more.